 The following programs may be requested of the ASU Mental Health Ambassadors.
 The programs are 50 minutes in length (note: the Counseling Center Services/How to Help a Friend presentation can be modified to a 20-minute presentation).
 All presentations are interactive in nature.
 Please note that most of the presentations require A/V equipment (e.g. computer with DVD player, projector) to be available to the presenters.

 This presentation will involve helping students understand their own approach to conflict management, strengths and limitations of various approaches to dealing with conflict, and strategies for managing conflict more effectively.
 Assertive communication will be

 Counseling Center Services/How to Help a Friend/How to Make a Referral to Counseling:

 In this program, signs and symptoms of depression and suicide will be discussed.
-Myths of suicide will be examined, and a video for college students, The Truth About Suicide, will be shown and discussed.
+Myths about suicide will be examined, and a short film about college student mental health will be shown and discussed.
 How to help a friend/family member that one suspects may be at risk for suicide will also be addressed.

 In this presentation, students will do an activity that helps them identify their relationship values.
 Factors that cause relationships to be healthy or unhealthy will be explored, and suggestions for healthy relationships will be addressed.